CYZeusX/Tetris/README.md

                 > lack of blocks anti-clockwise rotation
                 > lack of landscape orientation mode

-### * Incommensurably Innovative Features
-    - able to play on both orientation    >> potrait | landscape
-    - can change the blocks of the game   >> because the blocks formed with symbols
-    - has shoulder buttons, can use index figers to rotate blocks

-### * Incommensurably Innovative Features
-    - able to play on both orientation    >> potrait | landscape
-    - can change the blocks of the game   >> because the blocks formed with symbols
-    - has shoulder buttons, can use index figers to rotate blocks
-### * Incommensurably Innovative Features
-    - able to play on both orientation    >> potrait | landscape
-    - can change the blocks of the game   >> because the blocks formed with symbols
-    - has shoulder buttons, can use index figers to rotate blocks
-### * Incommensurably Innovative Features
-    - able to play on both orientation    >> potrait | landscape
-    - can change the blocks of the game   >> because the blocks formed with symbols
-    - has shoulder buttons, can use index figers to rotate blocks
-### * Incommensurably Innovative Features
-    - able to play on both orientation    >> potrait | landscape
-    - can change the blocks of the game   >> because the blocks formed with symbols
-    - has shoulder buttons, can use index figers to rotate blocks

 ### * Comming soon features
     - light|dark mode
     - supports controllers  >> testing with: ROG Tessen , RAZER Kishi Ultra
     - background music
     - audio effect

 ### * Working on
     - pause menu